 Link Building 101: Use Effective Anchor Text

-Anchor Text, the clickable asset attached to the hyperlink, is vital to any linking strategy – both outbound in inbound.
+Anchor Text, the clickable asset attached to the hyperlink, is vital to any linking strategy – both outbound and inbound.

 When acquiring links, try to garner ones with highly-descriptive anchor text; search engines use this as a factor to its ranking algorithms, and also to determine the theme of the page.